Duration and properties of the embedded phase of star formation in 37 nearby galaxies from PHANGS-JWST: Discussion

-In the current study, we find a strong anti-correlation (Spearman coefficient = 0.46, log p-value= $-2.36$) between the Hubble type and the total duration of the 21~$\mu$m emission (see Figure~\ref{plot_corr_t21}).
+In the current study, we find a moderate anti-correlation (Spearman coefficient = 0.46, log p-value= $-2.36$) between the Hubble type and the total duration of the 21~$\mu$m emission (see Figure~\ref{plot_corr_t21}).
 Although this anti-correlation is classified as marginally significant within our statistical framework, it is one of the most significant among the parameters we examined and has a lower p-value than the correlations with the total gas mass and stellar mass.
 We suggest that the increase of $t_{\rm 21~\mu m}$ observed in massive, early-type galaxies may be driven by metallicity effects, as shown by the color bars from Figure~\ref{plot_corr_t21}.
 This result indicates that the total duration of the 21$\mu$m emission, seen before and after GMC dispersal, is longer in early type galaxies associated with higher dust-content.
 In particular, we note that the five barred spiral galaxies showing clear non-zero obscured star-formation phase are associated with significantly longer isolated phase of 21$\mu$m emission, that remain visible for more than 4\,Myr after GMC dispersal (see Figure \ref{timescales}).

-In Figure~\ref{tobs_vs_hubbleT}, we further investigate tentative correlations between the duration of the obscured star-formation phase and the Hubble type.
-Despite a small dynamical range in the y-axis, and numerous upper limits, we report an anti-correlation between t$_{\rm obscured}$ and the Hubble type, indicating that in earlier type barred galaxies, associated with higher metal and dust content the newly-born stars may stay enshrouded in dusty molecular clouds for a relatively longer time.
-While a robust confirmation of such claims would require a larger number of galaxies, we further examine possible trends of the timescales associated with 21~$\mu$m as a function of metallicity in the following section, for 20/37 galaxies for which metallicity measurements with MUSE are available.
+In Figure~\ref{tobs_vs_hubbleT} (left), we further investigate tentative correlations between the duration of the obscured star-formation phase and the Hubble type and metallicity.
+Despite a small dynamical range in the y-axis, and numerous upper limits, we report a tentative anti-correlation between t$_{\rm obscured}$ and the Hubble type, indicating that in earlier type barred galaxies, associated with higher metal and dust content the newly born stars may stay enshrouded in dusty molecular clouds for a relatively longer time.
+While a robust confirmation of such claims would require a larger number of galaxies, we further examine possible trends of the timescales associated with 21~$\mu$m as a function of metallicity, for 20/37 galaxies for which metallicity measurements with MUSE are available.
+Focusing on the outer part of the galaxies (i.e., masking galactic centers) leads to average gas-phase metallicities that are below the solar-value for all galaxies, going from 12+log(O/H)=8.60$\pm$0.01 in NGC\,3351 down to 8.29$\pm$0.003 in NGC\,5068.
+The latter metallicities also cover a slightly larger range of values than when using a simple mass-metallicity relation, but still somewhat limited ($\sim$0.4\,dex).
+We stress that the range of metallicities probed within the PHANGS sample remains limited, with only two data points at low-metallicity (NGC\,5068 with 12+log(O/H)=8.29$\pm$0.003 and NGC\,4731 with 12+log(O/H)=8.29$\pm$0.04).